pride-land/frontend-pride-land/README.md

 to have batches of farmland that are all right next to each other.
 One of their biggest harvests are Shiitake mushrooms, but it is in a location that is very difficult to reach for a person with a mobility impairment.

 ### Our solution
-We wanted to create a game that mimics the process of growing and harvesting Shiitake mushrooms, giving everyone an enganging experience while also allowing players to learn about the farm.
+We wanted to create a game that mimics the process of growing and harvesting Shiitake mushrooms, giving everyone an engaging experience while also allowing players to learn about the farm.

 ## 🎲 The gameplay loop
 1. Water the log by tapping/pressing on the screen to fill up the bar